Creating a debt snowball is my preferred method of getting out of debt.

 Computers use logic 100% of the time.
 Humans do not.
 We were not created to.
 We make decisions based on our emotions.
 We get let down, we get encouraged, we feel motivated, we get scared, we feel hopeful, we feel like quitting.
 These are all emotional states that each one of us could feel on any given day!!

 Knowing that we are emotional beings, the key is to use our emotions to our advantage.
 Just like jogging with the wind at your back, it is a nice little boost to use our emotions to give us a little edge.
 So, rather than tackling the debt like a math problem, we can tackle it in a way that will give us emotional boosts!
-After all, isn’t it better to get out of debt and spend an extra $100 in interest than to give up half way to our goal because we were discouraged?
+After all, isn’t it better to get out of debt and spend an extra $100 in interest than to give up halfway to our goal because we were discouraged?

 Status Bars and Debt

 Ever wonder why there are status bars showing you the progress of the item you are loading on your computer?
-It is to keep us from going crazy while waiting 10 minutes for the computer to do what we told it!!
+It is to keep us from going crazy while waiting 10 minutes for the computer to do what we told it to do!!
 Even though that little bar moves slowly sometimes, it is encouraging because we know how much longer we have to endure the torture of waiting.

 This is the advantage of using the snowball approach to paying down debt.
 If you focus on the highest interest rate, it could be months or even years before you reach that first milestone.
 Would you have the endurance to keep going that long without reaching that first milestone?